CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP1: 65 (0x41) for GCN 1.2
 Opcode VOP3A: 385 (0x181) for GCN 1.2
 Syntax: V_EXP_F16 VDST, SRC0
 Description: Approximate power of two from half FP value SRC0 and store it to VDST.
-Instruction always handles dernomals in output regardless floatmode in MODE register.
 Operation:
 ```
 VDST = APPROX_POW2(ASHALF(SRC0))